ming436534/modelizr/readme.md

 # modelizr

-A Combination of normalizr and json-schema-faker allowing you to define multipurpose models that can generate graphQL queries, mock deeply nested fake data and normalize
+A Combination of normalizr, json-schema and faker.js allowing you to define multipurpose models that can generate graphQL queries, mock deeply nested fake data and normalize

 # Installation